 1987-1993 Alfa Romeo Spider

-This article will explain how to install new car stereo gear in your Alfa Romeo.
-Check it out and then use our vehicle selector to find the gear that will fit your car.
+Then, use our vehicle selector to find the gear that will fit your Alfa Romeo.

 If you’re reading this, we probably don’t need to tell you the entire story of the Alfa Spider.
 And that’s good, because it’s a long story.
 Suffice to say, once upon a time, there was a nice little sports car that wound up being the second-most memorable character in a certain movie (Hellloooo, Mrs. Robinson….) and became the iconic sporty roadster for an entire generation.

 During its remarkably long run (1966 to 1994!), the Spider went through an equally remarkable series of changes that made it a better car without making it a fundamentally different car.
 By the time the final few Series 4 models rolled off the boat in1994, the Alfa Spider was undoubtedly the finest 1966 roadster available anywhere.
 Which, by the way, was totally fine with pretty much everyone in the incredibly passionate Alfa community.

 Whether you’re a prospective first-time Spider owner or a longtime Alfisti who’s thinking about livening up those weekend drives with a nicer stereo, these installation tips might come in handy.
 Of course, if you’re already an Alfa owner, you undoubtedly know more about working on these cars than we do, so if you have any tips and suggestions of your own (especially for older Spiders), please share them in the “Comments” section below.
 We’d also encourage you to share pics of your Alfa's stereo system in our Custom Car Showroom.

 An in-depth look at the Spider's dashboard (Crutchfield Research Photo)

 The factory stereo system